Are you over 18?

 .
 This is how we handle these.

 - Standard industry practice is for brewery waste water to go into the stormwater system.
 At Sawmill all our stormwater and waste water is treated on site and goes back on to the surrounding land as irrigation.
 The quality of the water is monitored and returned in the purest form available with the treatment facilities we currently have.
 This affects what chemicals we use and in what quantity (this is measured and reported) and is an incentive to keep this to the minimum.
-We are currently planning a significant expansion to this system, not only to cope with increased loading from brewery expansion, but also to bring our applied wastewater to as close to source water purity as is possible.
+We are currently planning a significant expansion to this system, not only to cope with increased loading from brewery expansion, but also to bring our applied wastewater as close to source water purity as is possible.

 - We measure our total water use as well as the ratio of beer produced to wastewater, and we have set goals around this which are reported to our whole team monthly.
 A year ago, we averaged 6.41 litres per litre of beer produced.
 This has dropped to 5.12 litres per litre of beer produced.
 This downward trend (20% reduction) gets us closer to our goal of 4L/ per litre of beer.
 We are firmly in the 4-8 L range which is recognised as ‘best practice’ by the American Brewers Association benchmarking tools.